 Essentially viewed as a crime against humanity, human trafficking involves the process of kidnapping, enslaving, harboring, and transporting people through force, persuasion, or some other avenue with the intention of exploiting the individual.
 Human traffickers commonly will recruit children or teen girls and forcefully relocate them to a different and oftentimes international location where the victim is forced to comply with the human trafficker’s demands.
 Human traffickers will often use children or young teen girls as prostitutes as a means to generate income.
-The human traffickers use psychological manipulation, drugs, and physical abuse to make victims of human trafficking feel helpless and alone.
+Human traffickers use psychological manipulation, drugs, and physical abuse to make victims of human trafficking feel helpless and alone.

-GPS Tracking: How It Can Help Stop Human Traffickers
+How GPS Can Help Stop Human Traffickers

 GPS vehicle tracking technology is one of the sophisticated ways that both police and government agencies conduct research investigations on criminal activity.
 This is because GPS car tracking systems offer police a unique way to remotely view the location of potential drug traffickers and human trafficking suspects.

 Imagine you work for a police department and receive a tip about a group of mafia members of people who have been transporting young girls from Mexico into the United States for the purpose of prostitution.
 Not only is prostitution illegal, but so too is the transportation of illegal aliens and human trafficking, making this situation a very serious concern for law authorities.
 Looking to gather evidence and compile a strong case, you and your police colleagues choose to place tracking devices on the vehicles of all the suspects in order to monitor their movements remotely from a computer.
-After a few weeks or few months, you discover that some of the men are traveling to Mexico and making stops at several different locations in Arizona and southern California with consistency.
+After a few weeks or few months, you discover that some of the men are traveling to Mexico and making consistent stops at several locations in Arizona and southern California.
 Once you investigate those locations or stops recorded by the GPS tracking systems, you uncover what looks to be an international prostitution ring.
 With the evidence acquired from the GPS car trackers, you and your police force are credited with ending a human trafficking and prostitution ring, allowing freedom to all of the girls in captivity who were tortured and forced into a life they did not ever choose.